 In some cases, Bumbershoot may transform existing access points at Seattle Center, so please download an Access Guide and review while making your Festival plans.
 In advance of Bumbershoot, questions and concerns can be addressed to firstname.lastname@example.org until one week before the Festival begins.
 During the week prior to the Festival, please send questions via Twitter @Bumbershoot, or call 206.673.5060 to get answers before arriving at Seattle Center.
 Do not send email during the week prior to the Festival, as we may not receive it or be able to answer until after Bumbershoot.

-Tickets for patrons with permanent disabilities are discounted over 50% off standard admission, and will be for sale at Festival gates pending the Festival is not sold out (government-issued ID required).
+Tickets for patrons with permanent disabilities are discounted off standard admission, while supplies last, and will be for sale at Festival gates pending quantities are available and the Festival is not sold out (government-issued ID required).
 Please note that this price is only for the patron with permanent disabilities and only available on the day(s) that are not sold out.
 Any patron wishing to guarantee their admission to Bumbershoot is encouraged to purchase their tickets in advance.
 Advance (discount) prices are available through August 30.

 At the Festival, tickets will be sold at the following two (2) gates: